-If we consider the possible (topological) structures of regular networks with only one triple junction, we see that there are only two possible cases: a {\em triod} $\mathbb{T}$ or a {\em spoon} $\Gamma$.
-As the triod is simplest configuration of an ``essentially'' singular one--dimensional set to let evolve by curvature, a spoon is the simplest case with a loop.
+If we consider the possible (topological) structures of regular networks with only one triple junction, we see that there are only two cases: the {\em triod} and the {\em spoon}--shaped network.
+The motion of a triod can be regarded as the simplest example of the evolution by curvature of a tree--like configuration of an ``essentially'' singular one--dimensional set, the motion of a spoon is the simplest one with a loop.

-As an example of the analysis of the previous sections, we can completely describe the evolution of these two networks (see~\cite{mannovtor,MMN13,pluda}) in a strictly convex, open and smooth subset $\Omega\subset\R^2$, since the strong multiplicity--one conjecture {\bf{SM1}} holds in these cases (see Section~\ref{consequences}).\\ As we will see in Theorem~\ref{teotriod} in the case of the triod we can exclude the presence of singularities till the lengths of the three curves stay positively bounded below, in the case of the spoon instead a singularity eventually arises.
+In what follows we present a complete description of the evolution of networks with these two shapes (from~\cite{mannovtor,MMN13,pluda}).
+We will see that in the case of the triod, we can exclude the presence of singularities till the lengths of the three curves stay positively bounded from below, while in the case of the spoon instead, a singularity develops.